carpentries/instructor-training/episodes/02-practice-learning.md

 > concepts involved?
 How are those concepts related?
 >
 > 2. In the Etherpad, write some notes on this process.
 Was it frustrating?
 Do you think it would be a useful exercise prior to teaching about your topic?
-> What would be necessary for a learner to complete such an exercise?
+> What challenges might a novice face in creating a concept map of this kind?
+>
+>
+> This exercise should take about 5 minutes.
 {: .challenge}